uclnlp/jack/README.md

 dam_reader.load_and_setup("tests/test_results/dam_reader_test")

 answers = dam_reader([QASetting(
-    question="The boy plays with the ball.",
-    support=["The boy plays with the ball."]
+    question="The boy plays with the ball.",  # Hypothesis support=["The boy plays with the ball."]  # Premise )])
-)])
 ```